truenas/documentation/content/TrueCommand/Alerts/AlertManage.md

 ## Configuring Alert Services

+{{< hint info >}}
+Configurable Alert Services are only available for local installations or containerized TrueCommand deployments.
+TrueCommand Cloud instances are preconfigured to use email alerts; PagerDuty is not an option.
+{{< /hint >}}

 TrueCommand uses different services to expand how alerts are communicated to individual users or administrators.
 Individual user accounts can use these services to manage how that account is notified of an alert.
 To configure an alert service plugin, open the **Configure** <i class="material-icons" aria-hidden="true" title="Settings">settings</i> menu and click **Alert Services**.